tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "Was it?"

 There had been a long silence on the line.
-"I remember being stabbed," Cecile had said, "and I remember her face the second after."
-She had paused.
-"She was horrified.
+"I’ve known Iris for years," Cecile had said.
+“I thought of her as an angel… But I remember being stabbed, and I can’t forget her face after it happened.”

+She had paused, before: “She was horrified.
 I think she left because whatever was happening to her slipped for a second.”

-"I’ve know Iris for years," Cecile added eventually. “…She came to me crying one day in freshman year, and ended up talking about being abandoned by the saints and angels.”
-She paused again, before: “But Iris was an angel, so why couldn’t she be saved by them?”

 The line went quiet again.